What are the signs of Crape Myrtle Bark Scale?

 Like aphids, this scale insect has sucking mouthparts which suck the juices from the plant cells.
-Since they cannot utilize the “sugars” in the cells, they secrete it as a waste product called “honeydew”.
+Since they cannot utilize the “sugars” from the cells, they secrete it as a waste product called “honeydew”.
 The sticky honeydew is usually the first sign that a Crape Myrtle is infested with a sucking insect.
 (Aphids and leafhoppers also secrete this honeydew, so it is always wise to check for these pests, too.)
 A black “sooty mold” grows on this sugary substance and is often mistaken for a leaf fungus.

 Sooty Mold and aphids on Crape Myrtle.